Key Takeaways

 Home Remedies for Sensitive Teeth in Children

 If you suspect your child is suffering from tooth pain or sensitivity to cold, hot or sweet things, you’ll want to help with the pain as soon as possible!
-There are a few home remedies you can try which can be effective until you manage to take them to see a dentist.
+There are a few home remedies you can try which can be effective until you visit a dental professional.

 • Try limiting the amount of sugary food and drinks they eat as these foods can cause the sharp pain of sensitive teeth if the tooth enamel has already thinned or weakened.

-What Your Dentist Can Do for Sensitive Teeth in Children
+What Your Dental Professional Can Do for Sensitive Teeth in Children

-Sensitive teeth in children can be difficult to diagnose yourself, so, if your child is still complaining of sore teeth, it’s always best to have them checked by a dentist.
-Your dentist will be able to work out the cause of the sensitivity and also know the treatments that will help to relieve the tooth pain.
+Sensitive teeth in children can be difficult to diagnose yourself, so, if your child is still complaining of sore teeth, it’s always best to have them checked by a dental professional.
+Your dental professional will be able to work out the cause of the sensitivity and also know the treatments that will help to relieve the tooth pain.
 They may clean your child’s teeth, then use a fluoride treatment or paint on a dental sealant to help to protect their tooth enamel.
-This method can seal their baby teeth against sticky or sugary foods and keep them free from sensitivity and tooth decay. [kw2]
+This method can seal their baby teeth against sticky or sugary foods and keep them free from sensitivity and tooth decay.

 FAQ